Chorro/prozzie/cli/README.md

 Also, you can set variables metadata with `zz_connector_var_meta_set ${variable_name} ${variable_meta_key} ${value}`.
+The supported variable metadata are:

+is_dot_env
-Currently, the only metadata supported is is_dot_env, that set the connector variable at the global docker-compose `.env` file too, so it is available for the others connectors and for the docker-compose stuff like volumes.
+: Set the connector variable at the global docker-compose `.env` file too, so it is available for the others connectors and for the docker-compose stuff like volumes.

+unset_blank
+: Allow blank values and, in the case of blank, delete it from the connector environment.

 ### Compose based
 To be able to enable/disable docker based components, the compose is formed by